stantona/stantona.github.com/source/about/index.markdown

 sharing: false
 footer: false
 ---
 My name is Adam Stanton and this is my blog.
-I'm a software developer who is a passionate learner, so I mostly write about that.
-I've been at this professionally since 2000, but have fiddled with computers from way back.
-Never content nor satisfied, I always have users' interests at heart.
+I like to build software, so I mostly write about that.
+I am from Brisbane Australia but now live in beautiful Vancouver British Columbia with my wife and two kids.
+I enjoy the occasional vegemite sandwich.